xspize/brand-yourself-assessment/README.md

   <img src="https://github.com/xspize/xspize/blob/main/pictures/black_logo_bg.png?raw=true">
 </p>

-To start deciding on which colours I should use, I went to this website https://colorpalettes.net/ and started looking for 2 warm colors that match each other to try them out on my logo.
+To start deciding on which colours I should use, I went to the website colourpallettes (https://colorpalettes.net/) and started looking for 2 warm colors that match each other to try them out on my logo.

 <p align="center">
 Warm Colors: